 What is Cookie Consent?

-Currently, there are two legal acts that outline how cookie consent can be sought and obtained.
+Currently, two legal acts outline how Cookie Consent can be sought and obtained.
 These are the ePrivacy Directive and the General Data Protection Regulation (GDPR).
 It's important to note that even with the GDPR in place, the legal aspects of the "Cookie Directive" remain valid.
 (Although once the ePR passes through European Parliament, the ePrivacy Directive will no longer dictate how the EU member states implement laws in their own countries.)

 - The General Data Protection Regulation, more commonly known by its acronym (GDPR), established that consent for user information must be explicit and presented in an unambiguous language.
 Therefore, "opt-out" types of consent are disallowed under GDPR.
 But, the latest draft of the ePR, with its expanded technological scope, will permit certain forms of implied consent so long as these are are at the request of and within the best interests of the end-user.